DCSO/bloom/README.md

     # will print one line for each field value that matched against the filter
     cat "foo,bar,baz" | bloom -e -s filter.bloom

+    # will print the last field value for each line whose fields matched against the filter
+    cat "foo,bar,baz" | bloom -e -s --pf -1 filter.bloom

-This functionality is especially handy when using CSV data, as it allows you to filter CSV rows by checking individual columns against the filter without having to use external tools to split and reassemble the lines
+This functionality is especially handy when using CSV data, as it allows you to filter CSV rows by checking individual columns against the filter without having to use external tools to split and reassemble the lines.

 # Installation & Usage